chettrick/stm32cubef4/Projects/STM32F411E-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

 1) Play audio(Need headphone).
 Device: "CS43L22"
 Application plays an audio file (wave.wav) which is available on USB Mass Storage.
-Plug a headphone to earn a 48K sound  /!\ Take care of yours ears.
+Plug a headphone to hear a 48K sound  /!\ Take care of yours ears.
 Default volume is 50%.
 Click feature has been implemented only for RevB board.
 A click on the board will pause the audio file play (LED6 on).
 Another click resumes audio file play (LED6 toggle)

-- The player wave name can be customized through the define "WAVE_NAME" in main.h (default name is audio_sample.wav) and if this file is not available on the USB Key the application switch on the record.
+  - The player wave name can be customized through the define "WAVE_NAME" in main.h (default name is wave.wav) and if this file is not available on the USB Key the application switch on the record.

 To play the audio file, a buffer is used between USB and audio codec.
 This buffer